ichyr/angular-karma-commonjs/README.md

+# Modifications

+Added `karma-commonjs` CommonJS module resolver for test to be able to create utility files (factories, builders etc.)

+See `/app/view1/test/data.js` file with sample data and `/app/view1/view1_test.js`.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.